MrQuackDuck/MessagesOnHead/README.md

 - **Timer**: You can enable/disable the timer at the end of the message that shows how much time is left until the message is gone.
 - **Time scaling**: you can make longer messages exist for more time.
 - **Colors and style**: you can choose the color of the text, its background, whether the text is shadowed and the color for the timer.
+- **PlaceholderAPI support**: you can configure a placeholder that will color your text displays.

 ### 🔞 Permissions